Micro-Tidal Disruption Events at Galactic Centers: Observational Signatures

-The unbound material has a significant chance to accrete onto the massive black hole and later on produce a TDE-like optical flare.
-The separation between the X-ray flare and the optical flare can be estimated as
+The unbound material $m_{ub}$ will remain on orbits near the MBH and has a significant chance of eventually accreting onto the MBH, producing a TDE-like optical flare.
+The delay between the X-ray burst and the optical flare can be estimated as